kjosib/booze-tools/example/json.md

 distinguishing feature, although you're welcome to use it that way.

 ```
-string : '"' .text '"' :string
+string -> '"' text '"' :string
-text ==> :empty
-	| text character :append
+text ==> :empty | text character :append
 ```

-The period/dot `.` is prepended to a symbol to make it significant to the semantic action at the end of the rule.

 Semantic actions are prepended with the colon `:`.
-In this case, the application driver would need something like `parse_object(...)` and `parse_string(...)` methods, each taking as many arguments as selected symbols.
+In this case, the application driver would need something like `parse_string(...)`, `parse_empty()`, and `parse_append(...)` methods, each taking as many arguments as selected symbols.
 The parse engine is responsible to select only the indicated symbols as relevant to your implementation function.

+Recall that the `'"'` symbol is one of those marked as `%void` above.
+Therefore, the `parse_string(...)` method will need to take only one (non-`self`) argument: to wit, the list of `character` symbols called `text`.

+The parse-action functions return the semantic content of the left-hand-side.
+So, for example, `parse_empty()` could return a fresh empty list, relying on `parse_append(...)` to accept, append-to, and return the updated list.

+There's another (older, still supported) way to indicate which part of the right-hand side you're interested in.
+We could have written `string -> '"' .text '"' :string`.
-In a production rule, if nothing is marked (dotted) explicitly, then everything is selected implicitly.
-An example of this shortcut is shown in the rules for `text`.
+The period/dot `.` is prepended to a symbol to make it significant to the semantic action at the end of the rule.
+If nothing is marked (dotted) explicitly, then every non-void symbol is selected implicitly.
+(It is possible to use the dot notation to explicitly select void-symbols for presentation to a parse-action function.)

 ```
-object ::= '{' .list_of(key_value_pair) '}' :object
+object ::= '{' list_of(key_value_pair) '}' :object
-key_value_pair -> .string ':' .value
+key_value_pair -> string ':' value
 ```
 The definition of `object` makes reference to a macro called `list_of`.
 It will be defined presently.